Searchbreed

 Basset Hounds need moderate grooming — brush 2-3x weekly, bathe monthly, nail trims regularly.
 Their short coat is low-maintenance day-to-day.

-Famously prone to obesity — low activity + food-motivated. ~1,000-1,300 kcal/day for adults.
-Split meals to reduce bloat risk.
+Famously prone to obesity — low activity plus food motivation.
+Calorie needs vary with size, age, neuter status, and activity; split meals to reduce bloat risk.
 Key nutrients to look for: lean protein, glucosamine, chondroitin, omega-3.
 Avoid: high-fat foods (pancreatitis risk), excessive treats.

 Basset Hounds are better suited to experienced owners.
 They're easygoing, charming, loyal — traits that reward confident, consistent handling.
 First-time owners should budget for professional training.